mvolkmann/blog/src/alfred.md

 to login to the Bank of America website.

 ## Snippets

+A snippet is text identified by a keyword and an optional prefix (such as !).
+When the prefix and keyword are entered, they are replaced by the associated text.

 To create snippets, open Alfred, select "Features" in the left nav, and select "Snippets".